AliOS: Relations with Android

 According to Google, AliOS is a forked but incompatible version of its open-source Android operating system.
 Google therefore attempted to prevent Acer Inc. from shipping an AliOS-powered phone, arguing that Acer, a member of the Open Handset Alliance, had agreed not to produce phones running incompatible Android versions.
 Andy Rubin, who at the time was in charge of the Android division at Google, stated that while AliOS is not part of the Android ecosystem, it uses runtimes, framework and various tools from Android.
+In 2012, Google's chief Android engineer, Andy Rubin, denied accusations that Google forced Acer to stop using Alibaba's Aliyun platform in a blog post.
+This came when a press conference was abruptly canceled that Acerto and Alibaba were going to hold jointly to launch an Aliyun-powered smartphone.
+Rubin explained that compatibility was important for the Android ecosystem to be able to ensure that a consistent experience is presented to customers, developers, and manufacturers.
+Non-compatible systems like Aliyun would only weaken this kind of consistency.

 Alibaba disputes the claim that AliOS is a version of Android by stating the following:"Aliyun OS [now AliOS] incorporates its own virtual machine, which is different from Android's Dalvik virtual machine.
 AliOS' runtime environment, which is the core of the OS, consists of both its own Java virtual machine, which is different from Android’s Dalvik virtual machine, and its own cloud app engine, which supports HTML5 web applications.
 AliOS uses some of the Android application framework and tools (open source) merely as a patch to allow AliOS users to enjoy third-party apps in addition to the cloud-based AliOS apps in our ecosystem."However, as of September 2012, the AliOS app store still contains some pirated Android applications, including many from Google.
+After Acer canceled the launch, AliOS focused more on smart cars and the Internet of Things to avoid the Android market.
+As of 2024-2025, AliOS is concentrating on Alibaba Cloud ecosystems.

 AliOS Things

 AliOS Things is the IoT version of AliOS announced and open-sourced in 2017.
 It is designed for low power, resource constrained MCUs, as well as connectivity SoCs.

 AliOS Things comes in two editions, one based on the Linux kernel and the other based on Rhino, Alibaba's RTOS kernel.
+AliOS Things is built for connected devices with limited resources and is part of a wider shift from consumer mobile OS work toward IoT, industrial, and vehicle use cases.
+In AliOS Things 3.0, Alibaba added a new development framework, component customization, including JavaScript support, and microkernel-based isolation.
+The platform will help device makers manage and construct smart devices in a more efficient manner, which includes over-the-air upgrades and cloud-linked activation.
+Alibaba described the OS as a strategy that will be used across multiple platforms, including mobile, industrial, and IoT devices.
+Alibaba wanted to ultimately open-source the operating system to provide OS to customers across all industries and professions.